 One study at UCLA indicated that up to 93 percent of communication effectiveness is determined by nonverbal cues.
 Another study indicated that the impact of a performance was determined 7 percent by the words used, 38 percent by voice quality, and 55 percent by the nonverbal communication.

 If you want to mask your feelings or your immediate reaction to information, pay close attention to your nonverbal behavior.
-You may have your voice and words under control, but your body language including the tiniest facial expressions and movement can give your true thoughts and feelings away.
-Especially to a skilled reader of nonverbal cues, most people are really open books.
+You may have your voice and words under control, but your body language, including the tiniest facial expressions and movement, can give your true thoughts and feelings away.
+Most people are really open books, especially to a skilled reader of nonverbal cues.

 No matter your position at work, improving your skill in interpreting nonverbal communication will add to your ability to share meaning with another person.
 Shared meaning is a preferred definition of communication.
 The correct interpretation of nonverbal communication will add depth to your ability to communicate.

 - Recognize that people communicate on many levels.
 Watch their facial expressions, eye contact, posture, hand and feet movements, body movement and placement, and appearance and passage as they walk toward you.
 Every gesture is communicating something if you listen with your eyes.
 Become accustomed to watching nonverbal communication and your ability to read nonverbal communication will grow with practice.

 - If a person’s words say one thing and their nonverbal communication says another, you are wont to listen to the nonverbal communication—and that is usually the correct decision.